rupavathis/ruby-writes.github.io/_posts/2022-8-11-Create-Reset-SSH-key.md

 ### What is known-hosts?

-The known host files ```(/etc/ssh/ssh_known_hosts and $HOME/.ssh/known_hosts)``` is a client file containing all remotely connected known hosts, and the ssh client uses this file.
+The known host files ```(/etc/ssh/ssh_known_hosts and $HOME/.ssh/known_hosts)``` is a client file containing all remotely connected known hosts, and the ```ssh``` client uses this file.
 This file authenticates for the client to the server they are connecting to.
-The known _hosts file contains the host public key for all known hosts.
+The ```known _hosts``` file contains the host public key for all known hosts.

-If the remote server has a new IP, then the new IP and the key will be added to the known_host file on the OS that you are trying from to access the remote
+If the remote server has a new IP, then the new IP and the key will be added to the ```known_host``` file on the OS that you are trying from to access the remote.

 ## Reset SSH public key

-Below are the steps to reset the SSH public key of your azure VM.
+Below are the steps to reset the SSH public key of your Azure VM.

 1. Generate a RSA key (preferably 4096) from your local machine.
 Don't worry if your local and cloud machines do not have similar operating systems.
 Now we have our new public key ```id_rsa.pub``` in our local machine generated at ```~\.ssh\id_rsa.pub```.
 Let's copy that.

     ![SSH key generated in the windows](/images/ssh-key.png)

-2. Sign in to azure portal, and choose the respective VM.
+2. Sign in to Azure portal, and choose the respective VM.
 Under support+troubleshooting tab, select reset password.

 3. Create an username (an existing or new one).
 Since we are trying to access the VM with the old username, let's enter the exising username.